qazifabiahoq/QuickList/README.md

 ### Revenue Opportunity

 Capturing just 2% of the market represents 1.6 million sellers listing 10 items yearly at $25 average, generating $400 million in gross merchandise value annually.
-At ThreadUp's 15% transaction fee, this translates to $60 million in annual revenue, nearly doubling current quarterly revenue of approximately $80 million.
+At thredUP's 15% transaction fee, this translates to $60 million in annual revenue, nearly doubling current quarterly revenue of approximately $80 million.

 ### Return on Investment